prog4biol/pfb2019/README.md

 __Using Regular expressions in substitutions__

-Earlier we went over how to find an exact pattern and replace it using the `replace()` method.
-To find a pattern and make a replacement the regular expression `sub()` function is used.
+Earlier we went over how to find an **exact pattern** and replace it using the `replace()` method.
+To find a pattern, or inexact match, and make a replacement the regular expression `sub()` function is used.
 This function takes the pattern, the replacement, the string to be searched, the number of times to do the replacement, and flags.

 ```python
 >>> str = "Who's afraid of the big bad wolf?"